abdelfattahradwan/FishNet.CodeAnalysis/README.md

 ## Installing The Analyzers

-- Download the latest release
+1. Download the latest release
-- Extract the downloaded archive
+2. Extract the downloaded archive
-- Copy `FishNet.CodeAnalysis.Analyzers.dll` to your project's `Assets` folder
+3. Copy the extracted files to a folder inside your `Assets` folder
-- Select the imported dll
-- Make sure all platforms are ***unchecked***
-- Add the RoslynAnalyzer label to your dll

 <div align="center">
  <img src="https://user-images.githubusercontent.com/37028872/165657976-e4451df8-6d75-46ec-b6c1-9a12fbc71a5a.gif" alt="getting-started"/>